Campaigners agree to raise £40,000 to fund

 “The moment you step foot in court, you run the risk if you lose of paying the costs of the other party.
 It is very much a David versus Goliath battle.
 The worst-case scenario is if you went all the way to the High Court and maybe beyond is £100,000 to £120,000.”

 The cautionary words of the specialist lawyer hired by campaigners hoping to save their local hospital from demolition through a judicial review could not have been clearer.
-But Yogi Amin, a public law specialist at Irwin Mitchell, was also offer to able considerable hope to those packed into a hall at the Huddersfield Methodist Mission building.
+But Yogi Amin, a public law specialist at Irwin Mitchell, was also able to offer considerable hope to those packed into a hall at the Huddersfield Methodist Mission building.

 He said not only were steps being taken to protect the campaign from huge legal costs should they lose, but a careful examination of the available evidence so far means he puts their chances of success in the courtroom at “60 to 65 per cent”.
 “We feel it is a strong case,” he said.